Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 without it being expired.
 If the client is unable to do this, the second criteria aims to advertise a `tree_size` that's old enough that it would not be de-anonymizing, but not so old that servers are unaware of it.

+If the `tree_head_type` of any SupportedTransparencyLog structure is set to `provisional`, then a bearer token is provided in `bearer_token`.
+The bearer token to use is provided by the server in a previous connection.
+The same bearer token MAY be advertised in multiple ClientHello messages but clients SHOULD take care to minimize the likelihood of this.

 ## ServerHello